amirlab/MMP23S/specdram.md

 +   `domain = 'cube'`

-    This is equivalent to an `ndim`-dimensional hyper-cube (`n`-cube) whose upper and lower bounds are specified by the input simulation specifications `domainCubeLimitUpper` and `domainCubeLimitLower` respectively.
+    This is equivalent to an `ndim`-dimensional hyper-cube (n-cube) whose upper and lower bounds are specified by the input simulation specifications `domainCubeLimitUpper` and `domainCubeLimitLower` respectively.

 +   `domain = 'ball'`